crcarmen23/prof-readme-generator/README.md

 ## Usage

-This application could be used to
+This application could be used to quickly generate a custom and high-quality README file using the command-line.
+This saves the user time versus having to manually create a README file.

 [Link to Video with README Generator walk-through]()